2021 Educational Conference – Saturday, April 17, 2021

 Lessons Learned Under The Trees

 Shade.
 Most of us have it, but many of us are unsure what to do with it.
 Over a decade of experience gardening in every degree of shade near the Lake Michigan shoreline has taught Susan many lessons and ignited her passion for shade gardening.
 Much of what she has learned you’ll never find in books, and she is ready to share the inside scoop.
-Learn how to take advantage of the conditions you have, not those you wish you had, and discover life beyond hostas in the shade garden.
+Learn how to take advantage of the conditions you have, not those you wish you had.

 Susan Martin is an avid gardener, writer and speaker from Holland, Michigan.
 Find life beyond hostas in this beautiful, engaging presentation.